 I did a live tour of some of the 2017 Festival on my Facebook page.
-Check out the replay below and if you’re not already, follow me on Facebook to catch my weekly Live Streams.
+Check out the replay below and follow me on Facebook to catch my weekly Live Streams.

 There are lots of sites that break down every detail.
 But as I’ve said before it can be information overload.
 Here’s what you need to know to plan a great visit.